Grecil/digital-garden/content/index.md

 # Welcome to My Digital Garden

 Hello!
 I'm Grecil, a pre-final year CSE student at VIT Chennai.
 Welcome to my little corner of the internet where I share my thoughts, document my learning journey, and showcase my projects.
+Here's my [Resume](https://raw.githubusercontent.com/Grecil/digital-garden/v4/content/Grecil_Resume.pdf)

 ## What This Website Is About